Creating TrustWeave Plugins

 package com.example.TrustWeave.plugins

-import com.trustweave.credential.models.*
+import org.trustweave.credential.model.vc.*

-import com.trustweave.credential.proof.*
+import org.trustweave.credential.proof.*

-import com.trustweave.core.util.normalizeKeyId
+import org.trustweave.core.util.normalizeKeyId

 /**